ENVIRONMENT

 Yui-no-Mori Project

 In 2006, we launched a project to conserve a private forest in the Taisho district of Shimanto, Kochi Prefecture, which we named Yui-no-Mori (“linkage forest”).
 In this project, we thin the forest and make effective use of the resulting timber.
 Our purpose is to lead the way in reviving manmade forests and restoring the link between the natural environment and local livelihoods.
-In 2007, the project was certified by the FSC.
+In 2007, the forest-management project was certified by the FSC.
 Today, Yui-no-Mori has a surface area of 5,425 hectares, and a cumulative area of 2,164 hectares has been thinned.
 Kochi Prefecture has awarded us the “CO2 absorption certificate” since 2007.
 In FY2023, the forest absorbed 3,786 tons of CO2.
-The cumulative total (April 2006 to March 2024) stands at 80,0009 t- CO2.In 2023, Yuimori (the brand of products made from timber harvested in the Yui-no-Mori Project) was honored at the 6th Eco Pro Awards and at the 2023 Japan Wood Design Award.
-The Yui-no-Mori Project itself has earned accolades too.
-In January 2022, it earned the grand prize in the “conservation in practice” category at the Japan Nature Conservation Awards 2022 Nature Conservation Society of Japan.
-In May 2022, it earned the “excellence award” (Forestry Agency Director-General Award) at Forests × Decarbonization Challenge 2022.
-In 2020, it earned a “sustainability action” commendation from the Ecological Life and Culture Organization and the “18th Corporate Philanthropy Award” from the Japan Philanthropic Association.
-In 2019, it won a commendation at the Low Carbon Challenge Cup 2019 and a “minister’s prize” in the corporate category of the 7th Ministry of the Environment’s Good Life Awards.
-In 2018, it won a “Green Wave Award” prize at the Biodiversity Action Awards.
-In 2017, it won the 2017 Japan Wood Design Award.
+The cumulative total (April 2006 to March 2024) stands at 80,009 t- CO2.
+The Yui-no-Mori Project has earned the following accolades: In January 2022, it earned the grand prize in the “conservation in practice” category at the Japan Nature Conservation Awards 2022 Nature Conservation Society of Japan; in May 2022, it earned the “excellence award” (Forestry Agency Director-General Award) at Forests × Decarbonization Challenge 2022; in 2020, it earned a “sustainability action” commendation from the Ecological Life and Culture Organization and the “18th Corporate Philanthropy Award” from the Japan Philanthropic Association; in 2019, it won a commendation at the Low Carbon Challenge Cup 2019 and a “minister’s prize” in the corporate category of the 7th Ministry of the Environment’s Good Life Awards; in 2018, it won a “Green Wave Award” prize at the Biodiversity Action Awards; and in 2017, it won the 2017 Japan Wood Design Award.
+Yuimori (the brand of products made from timber harvested in the Yui-no-Mori Project) was honored at the 6th Eco Pro Awards and at the 2023 Japan Wood Design Award.

-Yui-no-Mori (“linkage forest”)*- *Japanese Only
+• *Japanese Only

-Kochi Prefecture Confers “CO2Absorption Certificate”
+Kochi Prefecture Confers “CO2 Absorption Certificate”

 On March 19, 2025, Kochi Prefecture awarded KOKUYO and Kaunet a CO2 absorption certificate in recognition of the fact that we had offset a total of 3,786 tons of CO2 (KOKUYO offset 3,103 tons and Kaunet offset 683 tons).
 The award ceremony was held at the Kubokawa office of the Shimanto Forestry Association in the Shimanto Town Hall.
-Presenting the award, [First-name] Baba (head of the Forestry Promotion and Environment Department) thanked the two companies for contributing over the years to Kochi’s efforts to preserve its environment, manage its forests, promote local industry, and support its PR.
+Presenting the award, [First-name] Baba (head of the Forestry Promotion and Environment Department) thanked the two companies for their significant contribution over the years to Kochi’s efforts to preserve its environment, manage its forests, promote local industry, and support its PR.
 To help spread the word about Yui-no-Mori, Kaunet launched a scheme in 2008 whereby customers can use their loyalty points to fund the thinning work.
 In 2024, there were around 148 applications for the scheme.
 The 3,786-ton offset represented 15% of the group’s total CO2 emissions in 2024 (25,164 tons).
 This project is an important initiative addressing not only forest conservation but also global warming prevention.

-Yui-no-Mori has enjoyed FSC certification since 2007.
 Following a regular audit performed on August 8 and 9, 2024, the project was recertified by the FSC.

 (photo taken during 2023 audit)